 (11) fail within a reasonable time to account for or remit any money coming into the licensee's possession which belongs to another;

-(12) commingle with his or her own money or property trust funds or any other money or property of another held by the licensee;
+(12) commingle with the individual's own money or property trust funds or any other money or property of another held by the licensee;

-(13) demand from a seller a commission to compensation which the licensee is not entitled, knowing that he or she is not entitled to the commission compensation;
+(13) a demand from a seller for a commission or compensation to which the licensee is not entitled, knowing that the individual is not entitled to the commission or compensation;

 (14) pay or give money or goods of value to an unlicensed person for any assistance or information relating to the procurement by a licensee of a listing of a property or of a prospective buyer of a property (this item does not apply to money or goods paid or given to the parties to the transaction);

 (15) fail to maintain a trust account at all times, as provided by law;

 (16) engage, with respect to the offer, sale, or rental of real estate, in an anticompetitive activity;